jackmcc08/boris-bike-alec-jack/README.md

-# BORIS BIKES by Max and Jack | Makers Week 1
+# BORIS BIKES by Alec and Jack | Makers Week 1 - Thurday Pairing session

 Create a program that creates a network of docking stations and bikes that anyone can do.